 Additionally, educational websites such as testprep-online.com may provide resources for MAP test preparation, including practice tests specifically tailored to third-grade students.

 It's recommended to explore multiple sources to find the best practice tests that align with the specific content and format of the third grade MAP test.

-The RIT score that children receive for their 3rd grade MAP tests provides a benchmark for future assessments to be compared to.
+The 3rd grade MAP test provides a benchmark for future assessments to be compared to.

 However, it is vital that unnecessary pressure is not put on students to perform that could have a negative effect on their confidence or wellbeing.